alphagov/transition-config/README.md

 ## Sites

-Each site is configured using a yaml file in the `data/sites` or `data/transition-sites` directory:
+Each site is configured using a yaml file in the `data/transition-sites` directory:

 Required:
 * `whitehall_slug` — the slug used in Whitehall for the organisation which owns the site.
 Used for branding in Bouncer and access control in Transition.